saman9452/Piggybon/README.md

 # Piggybon
-Piggybon is made with React JS and Context API.
+Piggybon is made with React JS and Redux.
 Piggybon is your digital Piggy Bank.
 It helps you save by tracking each penny.